reef-chain/subsquid-evm-event-processor/README.md

 It is necessary to import the respective ABI definition to decode EVM logs.

-Delete the sample ABI file `src/abi/ReefswapV2Pair.json` and replace it with the ABI definition of the contract to index.
+Delete all the contents in `src/abi` and insert the JSON ABI definition of the contract to index.

 To generate a type-safe facade class to decode EVM logs execute the following command: